aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/0150 2025-08-23 - Why I resigned from Apple.md

 Because I left.

-The details of how I [2025-08-23 - How Dima convinced me to join OpenAI](2025-08-23%20-%20How%20Dima%20convinced%20me%20to%20join%20OpenAI.md) are written in a different article, so I will not repeat them here.

 One thing to mention is that I loved my time at Apple.
 But there were also a couple of "papercuts" that made me start considering something else.
 Before going into those, I just want to make clear that I would have stayed at Apple even without the papercuts and, while they carried some weight and make a good story, they are not necessarily material in my decision.

 ## The straw that broke the camel's back